- Learning Centre

-As an inactive member, you will not be entitled to practice law, you are still permitted to act as a Notary Public or Commissioner for Oaths.
+As an inactive member, while you will not be entitled to practise law, you are still permitted to act as a Notary Public or Commissioner for Oaths.
 The fee for inactive members is significantly lower than the active member fee, and inactive lawyers are not required to pay the professional liability indemnity levy.

 You may apply for inactive status by submitting:

-- Inactive membership fee (Fee Schedule)
+- An Inactive membership fee (Fee Schedule)